 There are currently no active references in this article.

-There is no shadow of doubt in my mind that the M. campbellii group has produced and will continue to produce magnificent fast-blooming hybrids of great quality to adorn our gardens now and in the future.
+There is no shadow of doubt that the M. campbellii group has produced and will continue to produce magnificent fast-blooming hybrids of great quality to adorn our gardens now and in the future.
 Various breeders around the world have used this aristocrat on account of its flower colour and poise and also the habit of the plant, to great effect.

 M. campbellii, M. campbellii Alba Group, subsp. mollicomata and ‘Lanarth’ group have all been hybridised either deliberately or more often than not by accident in a number of the famous Cornish gardens where splendid specimens are growing and flowering alongside one another.